zs-barnes/sicp-exercises/chapter1.md

 I then pass along guess in the recursive call in the prev-guess argument.
 So now, each call of the sqrt-iter takes in the improved guess and the prev-guess.

 For the good-enough? function, we are now checking that the change between the previous and improved guess is greater then a small fraction of the guess.
-I probably could have kept used one expression, but I decided to create a fraction function just for practice.
+I probably could have used one expression, but I decided to create a fraction function just for practice.
 I used 1/100000, which seemed to work pretty well.

 Testing it out:
 ```